NCERT Solutions for Class 10 Geography Chapter 7 Lifelines of National Economy

 • The means of transportation and communication help in the production and movement of goods and services.

-• Transport like railways helps us in conducting various activities like business, sight seeing, pilgrimage and transportation of goods over longer distances.
+• Transport like railways helps us in conducting various activities like business, sightseeing, pilgrimage and transportation of goods over longer distances.

 • Pipelines are used for transporting crude oil and natural gas to refineries and factories.